 - the non-resident must not have a Permanent Establishment in Myanmar.

 How can KPMG help

-KPMG can assist in company setups and the secretarial requirements thereafter.
+KPMG can assist companies to advise if the above exemption is applicable to them and assist with the filing of the self assessment return.
 Please feel free to reach out to our professionals to discuss how these changes would impact your businesses.